-Despite these successes, Rwanda is still a poor country, ranked 158th out of 189 by the latest UNDP Human Development Index in 2018.
+Despite these successes, Rwanda is still a poor country, ranked 160th out of 189 by the latest UNDP Human Development Index in 2020.
 It faces significant development challenges.
 Chronic malnutrition, poor infrastructure, lack of access to electricity, early childhood development, child mortality, the quality of education and the prevention of violence against children all require sustained attention.

 The Turengere Abana “Protecting Children” program, funded by USAID and implemented by FXB Rwanda since 2012, aims to improve the social and economic well-being of orphans and vulnerable children and their families, with a particular focus on those infected and/or affected by HIV/AIDS.